shizuka-na-kazushi/beautiful-qr-code-generator-js/README.md

 # Deploy

-You can this code in your WordPress just to copy & paste.
+You can use this code in your WordPress site just to copy & paste.

 ## 1. Open index.html